 In Colorado, mental health professionals are prohibited from having any sort of sexual contact with their clients – even if it is consensual.

 Mental health professionals who violate this prohibition can be charged with sexual assault of a client by a psychotherapist under Colorado Revised Statutes section 18-3-405.5 C.R.S.

 Sexual assault of a client by a psychotherapist can be a difficult charge to defend.
 This is because 18-3-405.5 C.R.S. is a strict liability crime, meaning consent is not a defense.

 In addition to various sexual acts, behavior prohibited by 18-3-405.5 includes touching a patient's genitals, buttocks or (female) breasts, or allowing a patient to touch yours.

 Groping or fondling a client (or letting a client grope or fondle you) is a misdemeanor, punishable by up to a year and a half in jail.

 More serious sexual activity -- such as intercourse, anal intercourse, oral sex, or penetration with the fingers or an object – can lead to charges of aggravated sexual assault on a client by a psychotherapist.

 Aggravated sexual assault is a felony.
-If you are convicted, you will a serve mandatory prison sentence.
+If you are convicted, you will a serve mandatory sentence to Colorado State Prison.
 You will also lose your professional license and be subject to mandatory registration as a Colorado sex offender.